weaversd/MUC16Analysis.jl/README.md

 subset_sequence(file, index_file, output, prot_name, alpha)
 ```
 * file (string) the filepath to the text file with the amion acid sequence to be subsetted.
-* file (string) is the filepath to the text file of sequence indeces.
+* index_file (string) is the filepath to the text file of sequence indeces.
 In this file, each line should have two integers separated by a comma (e.g. `34,79`).
 These coorespond to the first and the last amino acid positions in one of the sequences to be subsetted.
 The lines should be in sequential order.
 * output (string) the filepath where the output fasta sequence will be saved.
 This will be a fasta file where each record will be one of the subsetted sequences as defined by the first two arguments
 * prot_name (string) the name of the protein being subsetted (this goes in the description of each fasta record)
 * alpha (Boolean) whether the identifier in the fasta file is letters, or numbers.
 Default is `true` which results in letters, using the `letter_list()` function.
 In this case, identifiers will be (A, B, C, D...X, Y, Z, AA, BB, CC..., AAA, BBB...).
 If false, identifiers will be ascending integers.